Radha Paudel

-Radha Paudel (राधा पौडेल) is a Nepalese nurse, activist and writer.
-She won the Madan Puraskar for her memoir Khalangama Hamala.
-She has actively worked for raising awareness related to various women-related issues.
+Dr. Radha Paudel (राधा पौडेल) is a Nepalese an activist, author, and founder of Global South Coalition for Dignified Menstruation (GSCDM) who started her career as a nurse.
+She won the Madan Puraskar for her memoir Khalangama Hamala (English:A Nurse's Story, German :Eine Tochter Neplas in Aufbruch).

 Personal life

-She was born on 29 December 1973 in Mangalpur village in Chitwan district of Nepal to mother Ganga Maya Poudel and father Devi Prasad Paudel, and raised in Gauriganj, Chitwan.
-She put the fire on the pyre of her mother's dead body in 2009.
-She declared to donate her eyes in 1999 and her body to medical schools in 2016.
+She was born on 29 December 1973 in Mangalpur village in Chitwan district of Nepal to father Devi Prasad Paudel and mother late Ganga Maya Paudel, and raised in Gauriganj, Bharatpur,Chitwan.